New Applicant Agencies

 Mental Health Innovations

 For current contractors.
 One-time innovative projects to enhance mental health outcomes.
 The initial proposal consists of a brief Letter of Interest.
 Then, selected agencies collaborate with staff and community partners to develop a Work Implementation Plan.
-Innovations funding is for new projects, and cannot offset or replace other funding sources.
+Innovations funding cannot replace other funding.
+Request for Letters of Interest closed April 6, 2018.